-Students with 24 hours or fewer will be advised by the freshman advisors in the Academic Resource Center (ARC).
+Students with 24 hours or fewer will be advised by the freshman advisors in the Academic Success Center.
 Once a student has earned 25 hours or more, she/he will be advised by a major or departmental advisor.
-Students may change advisors through the Office of Student Records.
-Students should contact the Office of Student Records at 817/531-4414 or contact the Transfer Student Liaison at 817/531-6552 if unsure of their current assigned advisor.
+Students should contact the Office of Student Records at 817/531-4414, the Freshman Liaison at 817-531-5824, or the Transfer Liaison at 817-531-4923 if unsure of their current assigned advisor.